drshahizan/research-design/materials/rq.md

 <p align="center">
 <img src="../images/rq.jpeg"  height="300" />
 </p>

-Here are the key characteristics to keep in mind when crafting a research question that shines:

 ✅ Clear and focused: No more beating around the bush!
 Your question should be crystal clear, leaving no room for ambiguity or confusion.